r57zone/PCRemKey/README.md

 2. Reserve a static IP address for the computer running the Windows application.
 This is done in your Wi-Fi router settings under the "DHCP" section.
 3. Extract the program to `C:\Program Files\PCRemKey`.
 4. To enable autorun, add a shortcut to PCRemKey.exe in the Windows startup folder: `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup`.
-5. Allow access from specific IP addresses, enable request-based access, or change the port if needed in the Windows application settings.

 ### Android
 Install `PCRemKey.apk`, select automatic IP address search or enter a reserved permanent IP of your computer (more on this below).
 If your router assigns the following IP addresses: `192.168.0.0/15`, `192.168.0.100/115`, `192.168.1.0/15`, `192.168.1.100/115`, `192.168.2.0/15`, `192.168.3.0/15`, then you can simply enable automatic IP address search, and the application will automatically detect your computer.